dgloukhman/ifo-lmu-consulting/README.md

 - `TurningPointIndications` : This section describes the scripts used for identifying leading indicators for business cycle turning points.
 The main goal is to find sub-series from the IFO survey that can predict turning points in the main manufacturing business climate index in real-time.

+- `Report`: contains the report as a pdf and its source-code

 Every Folder contains its own `README.md`

 ## Authors